zed-alpha/shadow-gadgets/README.md

 ```

 There is no longer a shared `:core` module.
 Compose updates have obviated the
-need for it in that module, so it's all been moved into `:view`.
+need for it in that framework, so it's all been moved into `:view`.

 <br />